Firth of Clyde: Geography

-The Firth encompasses many islands and peninsulas, and 12 ferry routes connect them to the mainland and to each other.
-The Firth is sometimes called the Clyde Waters, and is customarily considered to be part of the Irish Sea.
-The ferry services are run by Caledonian MacBrayne and by Western Ferries, and many of the routes are lifeline services for communities living in remote areas.
-A large number of sea lochs adjoin the Firth—-the largest being Loch Fyne.
+The Firth encompasses many islands and peninsulas.
+Twelve ferry routes connect them to each other and the mainland.
+The majority of the ferry services are run by Caledonian MacBrayne and one by Western Ferries, and many of the routes are lifeline services for communities living in remote areas.
+The Firth has no fixed link transport infrastructure connections (bridge or tunnel), linking the shores or islands.
+The lowest fixed crossing over the Clyde is the Erskine Bridge, opened on 2 July 1971.